Drug & Alcohol Rehab in Stockport

 - Sickness and diarrhoea.

-For those with physical dependencies, a medical detox is essential.
+For those with physical dependencies, medical detox is essential.
 This includes being monitored by an in-house doctor and clinical nurses.
 Medications are prescribed in order to wean the body off heroin and alcohol in a safe way.
 There are also medications available for psychological addictions if this is deemed appropriate.

 As well as a detox, patients are provided with healthy and nourishing meals to support the body towards replenishment and healing.